Călan steel works: Beginnings in Austria-Hungary

 In 1867, the administration of the Brașov Mining and Metallurgy Company (Kronstädter Bergbau- und Hüttenvereins-Komplexes), headed by Prince Maximilian Egon I of Fürstenberg, purchased land for a steel works.
 The land, covering some 104 ha including swamps, came from the wife of a Hungarian nobleman.
 In 1868, German engineer Otto Gmelin was hired to draw up plans for the new enterprise.
 The decision to build at Călan was closely related to the fact that a railway line was being laid between Simeria and Petroșani, and work intensified at Călan once this line was complete.
 The first furnace was built starting on May 25, 1869 by the Brașov company, which also held the Teliuc mine.
-Inaugurated in the winter of 1871, it had a capacity of 82 m^{3}.
+Inaugurated in the winter of 1871, it had a capacity of 82 m3.
 The second furnace started being built in 1874 and went operational the following year.
 Josef Massenez, a Belgian, supervised the construction work.
 Ore and dolomite used in production came straight from Teliuc.
 A foundry was begun in 1876, with two cupola furnaces added the following year.

 At first, employees lived in houses on partly swampy ground surrounding the works.
 Ten houses were built in 1870; the total had risen to 78 by 1918.
 An administrative building and laboratory were also erected in 1870, while the narrow gauge railway for carrying ore from Teliuc on horse-drawn carts began to be laid down.
 During the early years, a casting room was finished, as well as a mechanical shop featuring a steam engine that ran the machines.
 Before the furnace was finished, production was centered in the latter unit, with ore, molten iron and fuel brought in using steam pressure.
 The platform and elevator were made of wood; the latter ran on steam power as well.